Ashley Hay’s new novel, A Hundred Small Lessons, will be published in Australia in April 2017.

 Her first novel, The Body in the Clouds, will be published in the US this coming July – you can see it’s beautiful new cover over here.

-In recent news, her essay, "The Bus Stop" (which won a prize in Creative Nonfiction's edition on The Weather) has been selected for inclusion in this year's Best Australian Essays.
-And her essay, "The Forest at the Edge of Time" has won this year’s Bragg/UNSW Press Prize for Science Writing and been selected for inclusion in this year’s Best Australian Science Writing anthology, edited by Jo Chandler.
+Her essay, "The Bus Stop" (which won a prize in Creative Nonfiction's edition on The Weather) was selected for inclusion in Best Australian Essays 2016.
+And her essay, "The Forest at the Edge of Time" won last year’s Bragg/UNSW Press Prize for Science Writing and was selected for inclusion in that year’s Best Australian Science Writing anthology, edited by Jo Chandler.